-Form many of our families, navigating the health care system can be a stressful experience and sometimes leading to lost and confusion.
-We provide community with the assistance of learning how to navigate our local health care resources.
+For many of our families, navigating the health care system can be a stressful experience and can sometimes lead to confusion.
+We provide the community with the assistance of learning how to navigate our local health care resources.
 We also conduct educational workshops throughout the year and assist with the Oregon Health Plan application process.

 Civic Engagement & Leadership Development